A Sampling-Based Method for Tensor Ring Decomposition: Experiments

 We compare our proposed TR-ALS-Sampled method (Alg.~\ref{alg:TR-ALS-Sampled}) to four other methods: TR-ALS (Alg.~\ref{alg:TR-ALS}), rTR-ALS (Alg.~1 in \citet{yuan2019}), TR-SVD (Alg.~1 in \citet{mickelin2020}) and a randomized variant of TR-SVD (Alg.~7 in \citet{ahmadi-asl2020}) which we refer to as TR-SVD-Rand.
-TR-SVD takes an error tolerance as input and make the ranks large enough to achieve this tolerance.
-To facilitate comparison to the ALS based methods, we modify TR-SVD so that it takes target ranks as inputs instead.
+TR-SVD takes an error tolerance as input and makes the ranks large enough to achieve this tolerance.
+To facilitate comparison to the ALS-based methods, we modify TR-SVD so that it takes target ranks as inputs instead.
 TR-SVD-Rand takes target ranks as inputs by default.
 For TR-ALS, rTR-ALS and TR-SVD-Rand, we wrote our own implementations since codes were not publicly available.
 For TR-SVD, we modified the function \verb|TRdecomp.m| provided by \citet{mickelin2020}\footnote{Available at \url{https://github.com/oscarmickelin/tensor-ring-decomposition}.}.
+As suggested by \citet{ahmadi-asl2020}, we use an oversampling parameter of 10 in TR-SVD-Rand.
 The relative error of a decomposition is computed as $\|\TR((\Ge^{(n)})_{n=1}^N) - \Xe\|_\F/\|\Xe\|_\F$.

 To get a fair comparison between the different methods we first decompose the input tensor with TR-ALS by running it until a convergence criterion has been met or a maximum number of iterations reached.
-All ALS based algorithms (including TR-ALS) are then applied to the input tensor, running for twice as many iterations as it took the initial TR-ALS run to terminate, without checking any convergence criteria.
+All ALS-based algorithms (including TR-ALS) are then applied to the input tensor, running for twice as many iterations as it took the initial TR-ALS run to terminate, without checking any convergence criteria.
 This is done to strip away any run time influence that checking convergence has and only compare those aspects that differ between the methods.
 TR-ALS-Sampled and rTR-ALS apply sketching in fundamentally different ways.
 To best understand the trade-off between run time and accuracy, we start out these two algorithm with small sketch rates ($J$ and $K$, respectively) and increase them until the resulting relative error is less than $(1+\varepsilon)E$, where $E$ is the relative error achieved by TR-ALS during the second run and $\varepsilon \in (0,1)$.
-The relative error and run time for the smallest sketch rate that achieve this relative error bound are then reported.
+The relative error and run time for the smallest sketch rate that achieve this relative-error bound are then reported.
+The exact details on how this is done for each individual experiment is described in Section~\ref{SUPP:sec:additional-experiment-details} of the supplement.